rotati/rails-reactjs-docker-example/README.md

 * Run the kops create cluster command like so: `kops create cluster --name=kubernetes.blinkermail.com --state=s3://kops-state-rt7665 --zones=ap-southeast-1a --node-count=2 --node-size=t2.micro --master-size=t2.micro --dns-zone=kubernetes.blinkermail.com`
 * To avoid having to use the '--state' flag for each command run `export KOPS_STATE_STORE=s3://kops-state-rt7665`
 * To actually apply the new cluster in AWS you need to run the following update command `kops update cluster kubernetes.blinkermail.com --state=s3://kops-state-rt7665  --yes`
-* Setup a DNS name alias for the load balancer so that it can be accessed.
-This is done in Route 53 using the alias opton.
+* Validate the cluster as follows `kops validate cluster --name=kubernetes.blinkermail.com --state=s3://kops-state-rt7665`
+* list nodes: `kubectl get nodes --show-labels`
 * To edit the cluster run `kops edit cluster --name=kubernetes.blinkermail.com --state=s3://kops-state-rt7665 `
 * To update the number of nodes in the cluster edit the ig config like so `kops edit ig nodes`
-* Validate the cluster as follows `kops validate cluster --name=kubernetes.blinkermail.com --state=s3://kops-state-rt7665`
-* list nodes: `kubectl get nodes --show-labels`
 * ssh to the master: `ssh -i ~/.ssh/id_rsa admin@api.kubernetes.blinkermail.com`
 * To delete the cluster run the following `kops delete cluster --name=kubernetes.blinkermail.com --state=s3://kops-state-rt7665`
 * Delete any volumes created also! `aws ec2 delete-volume --volume-id=<VOLUME-ID>`

-api.kubernetes.blinkermail.com

 ## Deploy an application to the cluster